ctford/vim-fireplace-easy/README.md

     $ cd
     $ vim .vim/piglatin.clj

-You should see the syntax highlighted source code as well as an error window telling you that VimClojure couldn't find the nailgun server.
-That's our next step.

 If syntax highlighting doesn't work, make sure `.vim` is in your home directory and `~/.vimrc` is a symlink to `~/.vim/vimrc.vim`.